bebeal/vite-amplify/README.md

 # vite-amplify **(no-ssr)**

-Vite template with Express APIs + Amplify Hosting.
+Vite Template with Express APIs + Amplify Hosting.

 Note: This branch has no SSR.
 It retains the express api server but removes the actual server side rendering -> client side hydration.